Landmark INF nuclear arms treaty is history: What now? | The China Post

 But ever since 2014, Washington and Moscow have again been at loggerheads, repeatedly accusing each other of violating the treaty.
 Russia’s 9M729 missiles have been a particularly sore point.
 Moscow claims their maximum range is below the 500 kilometers that the INF Treaty allows.
 Washington disagrees.

 In February 2019, US President Donald Trump launched the procedure to ditch the INF deal.
-Shorty afterwards, Russian President Vladimir Putin followed suit.
+Shortly afterwards, Russian President Vladimir Putin followed suit.

 For the past six months, German and French diplomats have lobbied behind the scenes to save the INF Treaty, according to Fabrice Pothier, a senior consultant at the International Institute for Strategic Studies and former head of policy planning at NATO.